Updated 16/10/2019

 A printer software update has rendered the chip data useless or stamped it with an ’empty’ status

-For example, HP install anti-counterfeit software in all of their machines.
-This software is meant to stop the use of fake cartridges (ones that are made by criminals and pretend to be original HP cartridges) but it also stops compatible or remanufactured cartridges.
+HP printers also contain anti-counterfeit software in all of their machines.
+This software is meant to stop the use of fake cartridges (ones that are made by criminals and pretend to be original HP cartridges) but it can also stop compatible or remanufactured cartridges from working.
+The only solution here is to replace the cartridge with a new one or bypass the warning.

 If you do plan to use compatible or reman inks and toners, it may be wise to disable automatic software updates on your printer.
-You can do that on your computer via the printer properties (Control panel > printers and devices > right click your printer in the list > properties > software tab > un-tick ‘automatically update’ your printer).
+You can do that on your computer via the printer properties (Control panel > printers and devices > right-click your printer in the list > properties > software tab > un-tick ‘automatically update’ your printer).

 How to override the ink cartridge error – 8 steps to try